jdlib/JDBX/UserGuide.md

 			// process result.getUpdateResult()
 	}

+When doing updates the update result may return column values from the update.
+If you want to obtain these column values, TODO

+## <a name="batches"></a>6.
+Running batches

+All JDBX statement classes - like their counterparts in JDBC - allow to group SQL commands in batches to improve roundtrip performance.
+Instead of directly incorporating batch related methods into the statement interface, all JDBX statements know a `batch()` which returns a service object to add or clear commands and run the batch:

+## <a name="exceptions"></a>7.
+Exceptions

+JDBC reports database errors as **checked** exceptions using `java.sql.SQLException` and derived classes.

+JDBX has a fundamental stance to favor unchecked exceptions and therefore introduces an own **unchecked** exception class `org.jdbx.JdbxException` which can be thrown by its operations.
+Especially any `SQLException` thrown by the underlying JDBC operations is wrapped into a JdbxException and reported as its exception cause.

+For easier exception handling a `JdbxExeption` contains a enum `JdbxExeption.Reason` to classify the exception context.
+If based on a `SQLException` it also contains a enum `JdbxExeption.SqlExType` to classify the the SQLException.

-## <a name="single-cmd"></a>6.
+## <a name="single-cmd"></a>8.
 Running a single command

-If you only want to run a single SQL query or DML update you can use the static helper methods in class `org.jdbx.JDBX` to avoid explicit creation and closing of a `StaticStmt` or `PrepStmt` object:
+If you only want to run a single SQL query or DML update you can use the static helper methods in class `org.jdbx.Jdbx` to avoid explicit creation and closing of statement objects.

+    Connection con = ...

+    // run a static SELECT: creates a StaticStmt internally and returns the QueryResult int cityCount = Jdbx.query(con, "SELECT COUNT(*) FROM Cities").row().col().getInt();

+    // run a parameterized INSERT: creates a PrepStmt internally and returns the UpdateResult Jdbx.update(con, "INSERT INTO Status (flag) VALUES (?)", "F").requireCount(1);

+But if you a running a couple of SQL commands it is more efficient to create a statement yourself and reuse it.

 TODO

-TODO
 org.jdbx.demo package
-exceptions
 resultiterator
 querycursor config: setfetchdirection
-batch
 multistmt
 named params